Lessons From Colin Powell

 There is this friend of mine called Ben Sang who I once teased on Facebook, "Which song did Ben sing?"
 He must be a talented computer programmer because he successfully pursued a degree in Computer Science at JKUAT where I failed to complete my degree in Electronics & Computer Engineering.

-I visited Ben Sang during my last days at the university in 2009 in his room where I found him engrossed on something in his personal computer.
-After exchanging pleasantries in a spirit of brotherhood, I sat beside him to continue reading My American Journey, the endearing and well-written autobiography of Colin Powell - a black American born of immigrant parents and who rose through the military ranks to become the National Security Advisor under President Ronald Reagan.
+I visited Ben Sang during one of my last days at the university in 2009 in his room where I found him engrossed on something in his personal computer.
+After exchanging pleasantries in a spirit of brotherhood, I sat beside him to continue reading My American Journey, the endearing and well-written autobiography of Colin Powell - a black American, born of immigrant parents, who rose through the military ranks to become the National Security Advisor under President Ronald Reagan.

 I could feel myself absorbing Colin Powell's clarity and fluency of thought as I read the book which led me to be the great writer that some people say I am.
 And I ended up learning a number of valuable lessons from it.
 Okay, let me tell you what I learnt from book.